 Saudi Arabia's Energy Minister Khalid al-Falih met his Venezuelan and Kazakh counterparts at the weekend to discuss an extension of the deal by at least three months, the Saudi energy ministry said.

 On Monday, Falih and his United Arab Emirates counterpart also agreed to consider an extension beyond March 2018.

-Venezuela Energy Minister Eulogio del Pino said on Friday that global oil inventories remain too high and urged producers to look at exemptions granted to countries such as Libya and Nigeria and their effect on the market.
+Venezuela Energy Minister Eulogio del Pino said on Friday that global oil inventories remain too high and urged producers to look at exemptions granted to countries such as Libya and Nigeria.

-(Additional reporting by Osamu Tsukimori; Editing by David Goodman and Louise Heavens)
+(Additional reporting by Osamu Tsukimori; Editing by Dale Hudson)